Google Logo

 Google Logo History

-Ruth Kedar, an artist and part-time professor at Leland Stanford Junior University, where Google’s founders Sergey Brin and Larry Page studied, significantly contributed to logo development.
+Ruth Kedar, an artist and part-time professor at Leland Stanford Junior University, where Google founders Sergey Brin and Larry Page studied, made significant contributions to logo design.
 However, it was based on an existing color design concept.
-It simply gave the colorful inscription a new shape, with its merit being a successful interpretation of the emblem.
+It simply gave the colorful inscription a new shape, and its merit lies in a successful interpretation of the emblem.

 What is Google?

-It is an American corporation of an international level, a digital giant with many programs and useful tools that help navigate comfortably in the virtual space.
+It is an American corporation with an international scope, a digital giant with numerous programs and tools that facilitate navigation of the virtual environment.
 She specializes in Internet search engines, cloud computing, innovative programs, and advertising technologies.
 The company was founded in 1998 by software entrepreneurs Edward Page and Sergey Brin.

 1995 – 1997